MGA Entertainment: L.O.L. Dolls!

 On October 8, 2021, an animated 47 min feature film, L.O.L.
 Surprise!
 The Movie was released on Netflix as an original movie.
-The film is about Queen Bee, a young girl who finds herself in the popular dolls' CG-animated world, where she must help them create a movie.
+The film is about Queen Bee, a young girl who finds herself in the popular dolls' animated world, where she must help them create a movie.
 It is the first feature length film of the L.O.L Surprise franchise.
 It received mixed-to-average reviews from audiences.
 Another movie, L.O.L.
 Surprise!
-Winter Fashion Show will be released in October 2022.
+Winter Fashion Show was released in October 2022.

-Three video games, L.O.L Surprise!
-Remix: We Rule The World (2020), L.O.L Surprise!
-Movie Night (2021) and L.O.L Surprise!
-B.B's Born (2022), both developed by Maestro Interactive Games, have been released for the Nintendo Switch platform.
+Three video games in total have been launched, being the first two L.O.L Surprise!
+Remix: We Rule The World (2020) and L.O.L Surprise!
+Movie Night (2021), both developed by Maestro Interactive Games, and released for the Nintendo Switch platform.
+The third one, L.O.L Surprise!
+B.B's Born to Travel (2022), developed by Xaloc Studios, has been launched for Steam, Nintendo Switch, PS4, PS5, Xbox One, Xbox Series X/S.

 Project Mc2

 Project Mc2 was a product line introduced in 2015.
 The line included science sets and a doll line which ran from 2015 to 2018.
 MGA also produced a live-action tie-in series with AwesomenessTV, a division of Viacom, which ran on Netflix from 2015 to 2017, spanning six series.
 The line's tagline is Smart is the New Cool.